Hello and welcome to Renee Nicole’s Kitchen!

 On my blog you will find full sugar, full fat treats, but I only eat them in moderation.
 What you won’t find are recipes containing ingredients with unnecessary additives or preservatives, or things like protein powders and sugar substitutes.
 I don’t use them, so I can’t advise you how to use them.

 I often cook with beer, wine, or even bourbon.
 Pasta in an herbed white wine cream sauce is my weakness.
 If you prefer to avoid those ingredients, check the text of the blog post for substitutions or to find out if it can be omitted altogether.
-While I might know what’s missing, no one else will.
+While I might know what’s missing, no one at your table will ever guess.

 Work With Me